Where Is Solar Energy Not Available and Why?

 1. Climatic and Geographic Constraints

-- Nighttime Dependence: Solar panels don’t produce power at night, making energy storage essential for consistent supply.
+- The panels don’t produce power at night, which makes energy storage all the more important for continuous power supply.

 3. Economic Barriers